markfink/markfink-site/_posts/2020-02-27-cisco-asa-5506-x-dhcpd-reserve-address.md

 Adding static IP to Mac address mapping to your firewalls dhcpd configuration is now supported on ASA version 9.13(1) and later.

-You need to do the configuration on the command line since it is not yet available in the ASDM gui:
+You need to do the configuration on the command line since this feature is not yet available in the ASDM gui:

 ``` text